 Here is what you can do if the dispute is verified and remains on your credit report:

 - Dispute the item again.
 It will likely yield the same result unless you have new information or new supporting documentation to include in the dispute.

 - Request the Method of Verification (MOV).
 The MOV forces the credit bureaus to reveal how the dispute was verified.

 - Roll out your complaint.
 After you have tried the dispute process you are in the position to make a complaint with the Consumer Financial Protection Bureau (CFPB).
 It can be beneficial to get them involved because the credit bureaus will not ignore them and they respond quickly.

 Major Factor No. 4 – Lack of positive information reporting

 This may seem obvious to most consumers but you must have credit in order to improve your credit scores.
 It is not uncommon for consumers experiencing past credit problems to stay away from credit once those credit issues have been resolved.
 Some may never re-enter the credit arena.
 Your credit score will not improve if there is nothing in your files or you have limited credit information to calculate a credit score.

-Credit unions offer credit cards at great rates if your credit is good however, if your credit scores are lower, an alternative would be a credit card that extends credit to consumers with poor credit like the Fit Mastercard®.
+Credit unions offer credit cards at great rates if your credit is good however, if your credit scores are lower, an alternative would be a credit card that extends credit to consumers with poor credit like the Indigo Mastercard®.

 Opening an installment loan such as a personal or auto loan will also help your credit score if managed correctly with timely payments.
 But be careful, an installment loan calls for a greater repayment commitment on your behalf.
 The greater commitment is what gives the greater reward with improving credit scores.